icosa-foundation/open-brush-docs/user-guide/saving-and-sharing-your-open-brush-sketches.md

 3. Your sketch is now added to your Sketchbook.
 4. Your sketch file is saved to your computer at **Documents/Open Brush/Sketches**.

+You can rename your sketches using the [XR Keyboard](xr-keyboard.md) when browsing them in the Sketchbook.

+You can also combine multiple sketches into one.
+See [Merging Sketches](merging-sketches.md) for more information.

 ### **Trouble saving sketches**

 If you're having issues saving your sketch, check that you have administration privileges on your machine.
 Antivirus software can also sometimes interfere with the ability to save sketches.